TheCurveBender/DigitalFactory/README.md

-# A library for designing elastic curves (Euler's Elastica), elastic splines, and surfaces foliated by elastic splines.
+# A library for designing with elastic curves (Euler's Elastica)